-5G technology isn't shaping up to be the telecom revolution businesses hoped it would be.
+5G business internet is meant to be the next big thing.
+But the technology isn't shaping up to be the telecom revolution businesses hoped it would be.
 It hasn’t lived up to the hype for speed, security, or any other measure that matters for quality business Internet.

 So, why are the big telecom companies hyping 5G up so much right now?